mariamagneu/snakegame/README.md

 - **Game Class**

   - Methods:
     - `start()`: Initializes the game.
-Has an interval which calls the move method and makes the snake move one headspace at a time.
+Has an interval which calls the Player Class move method and makes the snake move one headspace at a time.
     - `addFood()`: Adds food to the game.
-    - `winFunction()`: Defines the win condition.
+    - `winFunction()`: Makes Win-Screen appear.
-    - `gameOverFunction()`: Defines the game over condition.
+    - `gameOverFunction()`: Makes Game-Over-Screen appear.
     - `reset()`: Resets the game state.

 - **Player Class**